 - What are the qualifications for presenting at the Academic Exposition?

 - I wish to present at the Expo.
 How do I apply?

 - Where can I get help to prepare for the Academic Exposition?

 - May I invite family members and friends to my presentation?

 Why should I participate in the Academic Exposition?

 - Extend your education beyond the classroom.
-Here is an opportunity to learn about the scholarly activities of fellow undergraduate and graduate students.
-If you are unfamiliar with formal academic presentations this is an opportunity to see what they are like.
+It is an opportunity to learn about the scholarly activities of fellow undergraduate and graduate students.
+If you are unfamiliar with formal academic presentations, this is also an opportunity to see what they are like.